Lucy Leon

 Biography

 Lucy has worked in the migration and children's sector since 2003 in various roles, including as a researcher, frontline practitioner, service manager and policy adviser.
 Her background is in frontline practice with migrant children, young people and families, and she set up and managed the award-winning Rise project, a specialist service for migrant boys and young men trafficked into the UK.
-Before joining COMPAS, she worked at UCL on the Children Caring on the Move research project with a team of peer researchers using participatory methods to explore separated children and young people's experiences of care.
+Before joining COMPAS, Lucy worked at UCL on the Children Caring on the Move research project with a team of peer researchers using participatory methods to explore separated children and young people's experiences of care.
 She also worked as a policy and practice adviser for migrant children and families at The Children's Society, leading the organisation's policy and research work on immigration issues.
-Lucy has a BA in Anthropology and Geography and a MA in the Sociology of Childhood and Children's Rights from UCL, where she focussed on migrant children and young people's rights in the UK.
+Lucy has a BA in Anthropology and Geography and an MA in the Sociology of Childhood and Children's Rights from UCL, where she focussed on migrant children and young people's rights in the UK.

 Selected publications